How To Edit WordPress Template Files? 3 Easy Methods

 There are several ways to edit WordPress template files, some common online and offline theme editing practices are introduced here.

 WordPress offers a built-in theme editor.
 This allows online theme file editing, directly from your browser.
-Here one should know, only privileged users can access and modify template files, if you are restricted to access or modifying these files in the theme editor, please contact your website administrator to grant you a proper level of privileges.
+Here one should know, that only privileged users can access and modify template files, If you are restricted to accessing or modifying these files in the theme editor, please contact your website administrator to grant you a proper level of privileges.

 How To Access: